 As it is a known fact that in many parts of the world, water is in scarcity or shortage so it is very important to use water efficiently.
 In such countries, treated effluents are used for concrete mixing, curing, and even for washing aggregate.
 Water from fresh sources like ponds, river, etc. is also suitable for concrete mixing.

-Concrete is a man-made material so it is very much possible for us to change the properties of concrete mix.
-In the most simplest form concrete is the mixture of coarse aggregate, fine aggregate, water and cement.
-The mixture of water and cement called as paste act as the binding agent between the coarse and fine aggregate.
+Concrete is a man-made material so it is very much possible for us to change the properties of the concrete mix.
+In the simplest form concrete is a mixture of coarse aggregate, fine aggregate, water, and cement.
+The mixture of water and cement called paste act as the binding agent between the coarse and fine aggregate.

-By changing the proportion of different materials used, we can alter the properties and will allow us to get the desired quality.
-The use is not only restricted to only structural application but in the domain of transportation engineering to environmental engineering it is widely used as the construction material.
+By changing the proportion of different materials used, we can alter the properties which will allow us to get the desired quality.
+The use is not only restricted to the structural application but in the domain of transportation engineering to environmental engineering it is widely used as construction material.

 - Potable water – Water which is suitable for consumption of human being.